MJBeltran13/trioe/README.md

 Make sure you have the following installed or available:

 - **Arduino IDE** (latest version recommended).
-- Supported microcontroller boards (e.g., ESP32, ESP8266).
+- Supported TRIOE microcontroller boards (e.g., ESP32, ESP8266).
 - Necessary libraries for sensors and actuators included in your kit.

 ---